Emmanuelcik/Caf-/README.md

 # Cafeteria
-This is just a repository of a practicing project.
+It is just a practicing project